Plovdiv Guide

 Plovdiv, the second largest city in Bulgaria, is located in the central part of Bulgaria in the Maritsa River Valley on seven hills.
 It is one of the oldest continuously inhabited cities in the world.
 The city's history dates back more than 6,000 years, making it a unique cultural and historical center of the Balkans.
 The city is characterized by a rich heritage, where Thracian, Roman, Byzantine and Ottoman influences mix.
 It has a population of around 350,000.

 Plovdiv is famous for its picturesque Old Town, full of cobblestone streets, colorful houses from the Bulgarian National Revival period and important monuments.
 Among the most important are the Roman amphitheater, which still serves as a venue for concerts and theater performances, as well as the Roman stadium, reminiscent of the city's ancient past.
-The modern part of Plovdiv offers a dynamic atmosphere, lively streets full of cafes, restaurants and galleries.
+The modern part of Plovdiv offers a dynamic atmosphere, lively streets full of cafes, restaurants and galleries, for example City Art Gallery.

 Thanks to its convenient location in the Maritsa River Valley, it is an important transport hub.
 Local industries include food processing, mechanical engineering, electrical engineering and chemical industries.
 Plovdiv's logistics zones and industrial parks are among the most developed in the country.

-Plovdiv is home to several universities and an art academy.
+Plovdiv is home to several universities, as Medical University of Plovdiv, and an art academy.

 Plovdiv was selected as the European Capital of Culture in 2019, which highlighted its importance on the cultural map of Europe.